-GEOG 2001 Cultural Geography
+Cultural Geography

-This course provides an introduction to cultural geography.
-It focuses on the historical and contemporary development of cultural geography; on alternative approaches to understanding the concept of landscape, and on the ways in which aspects of contemporary culture, such as identity and consumption, can be understood from a geographical perspective.
+This course provides an introduction to Cultural Geography.
+It focuses on the historical and contemporary development of Cultural Geography; on alternative approaches to understanding the concept of landscape, and on the ways in which aspects of contemporary culture, such as identity and consumption, can be understood from a geographical perspective.

-GEOG 2012 Europe
+Europe GEOG 2012

-Geographical perspectives on the territorial organisation of Europe, with particular attention to the changing political, economic and cultural geography of the twentieth century.
-Several broad 'macro-views' of Europe will provide a framework for an exploration of current issues relevant to regional development and territorial organisation.
+Geographical perspectives on the territorial organisation of Europe, with particular attention to the changing Political, Economic and Cultural Geography of the twentieth century.
+Several broad 'macro-views' of Europe will provide a framework for an exploration of current issues relevant regional development and territorial organisation.

-GEOG 2021 Geomorphology
+Geomorphology GEOG 2021